pkardas/notes/books/head-first-design-patterns/notes.md

 + Decouples an implementation so that it is bout bound permanently to an interface.
 + Abstraction and implementation can be extended independently.
-+ Changes to the concrete abstraction classes don;t affect the client.
++ Changes to the concrete abstraction classes don't affect the client.

 Bridge Uses and Drawbacks: